Goussarov-Polyak-Viro Conjecture for degree three case

-Goussarov, Polyak, and Viro formulated Conjecture~\ref{gpv_conj}\footnote{Polyak \cite{P2} wrote that ``An open (an highly non-trivial) conjecture...". } \cite[Conjecture~3.C]{gpv}. \begin{conjecture}[\cite{gpv}] Every finite type invariant of classical knots can be extended to a finite type invariant of long virtual knots. \end{conjecture} First, by \cite{gpv}, it is known that for degrees at most 2, Conjecture~\ref{gpv_conj} is true.
-Second, the next case is of degree three, and has been unsolved for two decades.
-However, in this paper, we will prove that the degree three case of Conjecture~\ref{gpv_conj} is also true (Theorem~\ref{thm3}, based on Propositions~\ref{thm1} and \ref{thm2}).
-In particular, we give a process that converts a Gauss diagram formula of long virtual knots into a famous Polyak-Viro formula \cite{PV} $\Biggl<2 \atrb + \aha, \ \cdot \ \Biggl>$, which takes value $0$ on the unknot, $+2$ on the right trefoil and $-2$ on the left trefoil.
-This Polyak-Viro formula is of degree three and a knot invariant of classical knots.
+\begin{conjecture}[{\cite[Conjecture~3.C]{gpv}}] Every finite type invariant of classical knots can be extended to a finite type invariant of long virtual knots. \end{conjecture} {{ First, by \cite{gpv}, it is known that for degrees at most 3, Conjecture~\ref{gpv_conj} is true.
+Here, note that \cite[Section~3.2]{gpv} contains a typo, a Gauss diagram formula of degree $3$ of long virtual knots, it is not a classical knot invariant (see Fig.~\ref{counterEg} and Remark~\ref{rmkGPV}). }}

+{{ The first author discussed Viro about the conjecture and was suggested the following problems related to the conjecture. \begin{problem}[\cite{viroPrivate}] $($1$)$ Clarify a relationship between Gauss diagram formulas as long virtual knot invariants and Gauss diagram formulas as classical knot invariants (e.g., Polyak-Viro formula for the degree 3). \\ $($2$)$ How to merge Gauss diagram formulas as long virtual knot invariants into Gauss diagram formulas as classical knot invariants (e.g., Polyak-Viro formula for the degree 3)? \\ $($3$)$ How to transform Gauss diagram formulas as classical knot invariants into Gauss diagram formulas as long virtual knot invariants? \end{problem} We give one solution of them (Theorem~\ref{thm3} and Corollary~\ref{PVformula}) {{of degree three}} by giving new Gauss diagram formulas for classical long knots (Proposition~\ref{thm2}).